covalent substances header image

 comparison of strength of intermolecular bonding between different molecules

 Ethane is a hydrocarbon molecule; its molecular formula is C2H6.
 Butane is also a hydrocarbon but is a larger molecule; its molecular formula is C4H10.
-Being larger butane will have a larger surface area and so when two butane molecules get close to each other there will be more and also stronger intermolecular bonding than you would find between ethane molecules.
+Being larger means butane will have a larger surface area and so when two butane molecules get close to each other there will be more and also stronger intermolecular bonding than you would find between ethane molecules.

 This means that melting points and boiling points of butane will be much higher than expected.
 This is due to the increased strength of the intermolecular bonding which means more energy will be needed to separate the molecules.
 Remember that when substances change state; whether it is melting or boiling the covalent bonds never break, it is only the weak intermolecular bonds that break.
-Obviously when you try to melt or evaporate a substance then the molecules in that substance need to be separated from each other and if there are forces present between these molecules; however weak; holding the molecules together and preventing them from being separated then more energy will be needed to pull them apart from each other and the melting and boiling points will be raised.
-Despite the presence of intermolecular bonding most covalent substances still consist of small molecules and so will be mainly gases and liquids at room temperature.
-Those that are solids tend to have low melting points and some will even sublime on heating.
+Obviously when you try to melt or evaporate a substance then the molecules in that substance need to be separated from each other and if there are forces present between these molecules; however weak; holding the molecules together and preventing them from being separated then more energy will be needed to pull them apart from each other and the result is that the melting and boiling points will be raised.

-Iodine is a soft shiny and flaky looking solid at room temperature.
-Iodine is a halogen found close to the bottom of group 7 in the periodic table.
-It has a molecular structure consisting of small diatomic molecules.
-Its molecular formula is I2.
-From the discussions we have had on structure you might expect such a small molecule to be either a liquid or a gas.
+From the discussions we have had on the structure of small molecular substances you might expect such a small molecule to be either a liquid or a gas.
 However at room temperature iodine is a solid and has a macromolecular structure as shown in the image below.
-Its structure is crystalline (very ordered) and from the model in the image below we can clearly see the diatomic molecules of iodine.
-These molecules are held together by very strong covalent bonds (the intramolecular bonding is covalent).
+Its structure is crystalline (very ordered) and from the model in the image below we can clearly see that solid iodine consists of lots of small diatomic molecules of iodine packed tightly together.
+The iodine molecules are held together by very covalent bonds (the intramolecular bonding is covalent) but in solid iodine the small diatomic iodine molecules are held in place by weak intermolecular bonds.

 3d model showing the structure of an iodine crystal